BoltzExchange/boltz-backend/docs/api-v1.md

 Boltz Backend finally features the so-called Prepay Miner Fee protocol that requires an invoice for network fees to be paid before the actual hold `invoice` of a Reverse Submarine Swap.
 If this protocol is enabled, the response object will also contain a `minerFeeInvoice`.
 Once the `minerFeeInvoice` is paid, Boltz will send the event `minerfee.paid` and when the actual hold `invoice` is paid, the chain bitcoin will be sent.

+{% hint style="info" %}
-> Note: This protocol is a countermeasure against a specific attack vector and is currently _not_ enabled on Boltz Mainnet.
+This protocol is a countermeasure against a specific attack vector and is currently _not_ enabled on Boltz Mainnet.
+{% endhint %}

 ### Reverse Swaps: UTXO Chains